 May: Spring Cleaning and Summer Saving

 May is a great time to tackle the garage and hold a yard sale.
 After spring cleaning, you’ll probably end up with a few items you could sell for extra money.
-(Speaking of spring cleaning, the Living Well Spending Less Spring Cleaning Planner is available for FREE for a limited time!)

 May is also great for getting a head start on your summer of savings!
 Can you pick up a summer job?
 Are there activities you can scale back on this year?
 Maybe a staycation…or planning a few no-spend family activities?
 Plus, it’s much easier to find activities that don’t cost a dime when the weather’s so nice!

 - Clean Out the Garage